Riemann Integration

 Case 1: One side of the interval is unbounded

-Let \(f: [a, \infty) \to \mathbb{R} \) be a function. \(f\) is improperly integrable as follows: \[ \int_a^{\infty} f(x)dx = \lim_{b \to \infty} \int_a^b f(x)dx. \] if the limit exists and is finite.
-Similarly, for \(f: (-\infty, b] \to \mathbb{R} \), \[ \int_{-\infty}^b f(x)dx = \lim_{a \to -\infty} \int_a^b f(x)dx. \]
+Let \(f: [a, \infty) \to \mathbb{R} \) be a function that is Riemann integrable on every closed subinterval \([a, b]\).
+We call \(f\) improperly integrable when the limit below exists and is finite: \[ \int_a^{\infty} f(x)dx = \lim_{b \to \infty} \int_a^b f(x)dx. \] Similarly, for \(f: (-\infty, b] \to \mathbb{R} \), \[ \int_{-\infty}^b f(x)dx = \lim_{a \to -\infty} \int_a^b f(x)dx. \]

 Example: \[ \begin{align*} \int_0^{\infty} e^{-x} dx &= \lim_{b \to \infty} \int_0^b e^{-x} dx \\\\ &= \lim_{b \to \infty} \left[-e^{-x}\right]_0^b \\\\ &= \lim_{b \to \infty} \left(-e^{-b} - (-e^{0})\right) \\\\ &= \lim_{b \to \infty} \left(-e^{-b} + 1\right) \\\\ &= 0 + 1 = 1. \end{align*} \]